New Member’s Class

 - The AV Team is looking for help in Live-streaming the 10:30 a.m.
 Sunday worship service.

 - Fellowship Committee – If you like to cook and bake, the Fellowship Committee could use your help by contributing baked goods for events at the church; example, funeral luncheons, breakfasts, or receptions.
 Call Linda Hansen to have your name put on the list of volunteers.

 - Hospitality Team – We open our doors to groups for concerts and events.
 Our newly renovated building serves as a venue to reach out to the neighborhood and strengthen our commitment to serve our community.
 We need volunteers to staff a Hospitality Team for these events.
 As a member of the Hospitality Team you would greet and welcome our guests and offer assistance to help them while they are in the building.
 You would not be required to attend every event.
 A St. Paul’s staff member would be in charge of the team for each event.
 This is a great way to introduce our church to the community and also attend some wonderful events.
 Please let the office know if you would be interested in serving on the Hospitality Team.

 - Every service we need volunteers to: Assist Minister, be Crucifer, Lector, Communion Assistants, Greeters.
 Ushers & Early Altar Setp-up and Late Altar Clean-up.

 - Nursery Volunteers Needed – We are looking for volunteers for the 10:30 a.m. service on Sundays.
-It is our hope to open the nursery this fall.
 If you are interested in volunteering or finding out more information, please contact Carrie Oberholtzer at 717-843-8155.